Glynis Johns: 1940–1949: British film and theatre

-For her role as playful Cornish mermaid Miranda Trewella in Ken Annakin's eponymous 1948 black and white comedy film, in which she causes havoc in a London household, David L. Vineyard on MysteryFile writes that "Johns is a revelation: long platinum hair, Khirghiz eyes, and that breathless voice, perfect for this sexy romp," with ScreenOnline's Matthew Coniam adding that "Miranda... is played ideally by Glynis Johns... a strikingly unusual actress facially reminiscent of Gloria Grahame, with a melodic, purring voice."
+For her role as playful Cornish mermaid Miranda Trewella in Ken Annakin's 1948 black and white comedy film Miranda, in which she causes havoc in a London household, David L. Vineyard on MysteryFile wrote, "Johns is a revelation: long platinum hair, Khirghiz eyes, and that breathless voice, perfect for this sexy romp," and ScreenOnline's Matthew Coniam wrote, "Miranda ... is played ideally by Glynis Johns ... a strikingly unusual actress facially reminiscent of Gloria Grahame, with a melodic, purring voice."
 As Miranda, Johns wore a tail made specially by The Dunlop Rubber Company and commissioned by producer Betty Box.
-The cast included Griffith Jones, Googie Withers, and David Tomlinson, with whom Johns was later reunited in The Magic Box (1951) and Mary Poppins (1964).
+The cast also included Griffith Jones, Googie Withers, and David Tomlinson, with whom Johns was later reunited in The Magic Box (1951) and Mary Poppins (1964).
 Given the weight of her tail, Tomlinson recalled his alarm at having to carry her around.
 The following year, she had a brief cameo in Helter Skelter, a gleefully scattershot comedy in which she again played the flirtatious mermaid Miranda.

 Johns starred in two more films that year.
 She was cast in Thornton Freeland's comedy Dear Mr. Prohack, a modern version of Arnold Bennett's 1922 novel, Mr Prohack, as adapted in the play by Edward Knoblock.
-In it, Johns plays Mimi Warburton, the private secretary and love interest of Charles Prohack, played by Sir Dirk Bogarde.
+In it, Johns plays Mimi Warburton, the private secretary and love interest of Charles Prohack, played by Dirk Bogarde.
 That same year, Bogarde began a relationship with Johns' ex-husband Anthony Forwood.
-The cast included "a winning gallery of femmes fatalles."
-Playing a character very unlike herself, Author John Reid wrote that "Glynis Johns... is so much better at playing a scheming minx than an honest woman."
-In Third Time Lucky (1949), she played Joan Burns, a "capable femme fatale."
-Of this role, Flint on Letterboxd wrote that "Glynis is as winningly winsome as ever, her husky tones approximating a British Jean Arthur."
+The cast included "a winning gallery of femmes fatales".
+About Johns playing a character very unlike herself, author John Reid wrote, "Glynis Johns ... is so much better at playing a scheming minx than an honest woman."
+In Third Time Lucky (1949), she played Joan Burns, a "capable femme fatale".
+Of this role, Fint on Letterboxd wrote, "Glynis is as winningly winsome as ever, her husky tones approximating a British Jean Arthur."

 On stage, Johns reprised her role as Miranda Bute in Richard Bird's play Quiet Weekend, which ran from 22 July 1941 to 29 January 1944 at Wyndham's Theatre in London.
-During The Blitz, she was recast in Judgement Day, which she played at the Phoenix Theatre in London despite the dangers posed by German bombers.
+During the Blitz, she was recast in Judgement Day, which she played at the Phoenix Theatre in London despite the dangers posed by German bombers.
 Following this, she appeared in Peter Pan at the Cambridge Theatre in 1943, I'll See You Again in 1944, and Fools Rush In in 1946.